timproctor/master-mind/README.md

   that they want to quit with 'q'.

-- User may input absolute garbage like '12    R  ****   B' and game will parse out anything characters that are usable.
+- User may input absolute garbage like '12    R  ****   B' and game will parse out any characters that are usable.
 In the above example, the game will save the 'r' and 'b' but still give a message to the user that their guess is too short or too long.